lucques/conjin/src/modules-shared/template-navigable/README.md

 ## Supported modules
 - `doc-extensions`
+    - How?
+Various body classes, scripts etc. are properly inserted
+- `footnotes`
+    - How?
+Footnotes are rendered at the end of the page
 - `print-mode`
     - How?
         - The `.sheets` are properly included in DOM; toggle button is added
         - `sheets` are treated as stacks
-    - Requires there to be a `print-mode-print.scss` file
+    - If activated, a `print-mode-print.scss` file is required
 - `sol-mode`
     - How?
 Toggle button is added
-- `footnotes`
+- `title`
     - How?
-Footnotes are rendered at the end of the page
+Titles are put together via this module
 - `references`
     - How?
 References are rendered at the end of the page

 ## Main structure
 Without `print-mode` on, the DOM structure is as follows.